-- The power-on sequence of the module is initiated in one of 4 ways: - Rising edge on the VCC pin to a valid voltage as module supply - Low level on the PWR_ON signal - RTC alarm - Charger detection on the V CHARGE and CHARGE SENSE pins (LEON-G200 only)
+The power-on sequence of the module is initiated in one of the following ways:

+- Rising edge on the VCC pin to a valid voltage as module supply

+- Low level on the PWR_ON signal

+- RTC alarm

 Name Description Remarks PWR_ON Power-on input PWR_ON pin has high input impedance.
 Do not keep floating in noisy environment: external pull-up required.